 The journal publishes one volume per year, subdivided into numbers that are published continuously.
 Each number brings together articles that were presented at an event organized by the Brazilian Linguistics Association.

 The Open Science movement proposes guidelines for collaborative, shared, and public scientific practice.
-In line with the Open Science guidelines, CadLin adopts an open access policy, encourages the publication of preprints in public platforms, such as Preprints, Scielo, and Psyarxiv, and the sharing of analysis data sets, instruments, statistical analysis scripts, scripts, and additional materials, in open repositories, such as Zenodo, figshare and OSF.
+In line with the Open Science guidelines, CadLin adopts an open access policy, encouraging the publication of preprints in public platforms, such as Preprints, Scielo, and Psyarxiv, and the sharing of analysis data sets, instruments, statistical analysis scripts, scripts, and additional materials, in open repositories, such as Zenodo, figshare and OSF.
 In addition, the evaluation process of Cadernos de Linguística is double-unblinded: the author(s) and the reviewers are not anonymous to each other.
 We believe that this transparent process helps to re-establish bonds of trust with the community and allows reviewers to be recognized and rewarded for the important work they do.
-The reviewers' contribution is duly credited in the published article.
+The reviewers’ contribution is duly credited in the published article.

 CadLin Journal is committed to maintaining high ethical standards and good publication practices, and its editorial conduct is guided by the international principles of the Code of Conduct and Best Practice Guidelines for Journal Editors.
-Therefore, editors, reviewers, and authors follow guidelines that guide their work in the journal before, during, and after the publication process of each issue.
-In general terms, the editors commit themselves to: (1) to investigate any instance of plagiarism or self-plagiarism by means of antiplagiarism programs when a manuscript is submitted; (2) to choose referees who do not have a conflict of interest with the authors; (3) to make the decision about the submission, based on the referees' evaluation, the focus, and scope of the journal, the originality of the manuscript and the compliance of the text with the guidelines for authors.
-This decision is made based on the editors' reading of the text, after receiving the opinions
+Therefore, editors, reviewers, and authors follow guidelines for their work in the journal before, during, and after the publication process of each issue.
+In general terms, the editors commit themselves: (1) to investigate any instance of plagiarism or self-plagiarism by means of antiplagiarism programs when a manuscript is submitted; (2) to choose referees who do not have a conflict of interest with the authors; (3) to make the decision about the submission, based on the referees’ evaluation, the focus, and scope of the journal, the originality of the manuscript, and the compliance of the text with the guidelines for authors.
+This decision is made based on the editors’ reading of the text after receiving the opinions of reviewers.